greenhousecode/slp-helper/README.md

 The amount of milliseconds of delay between value checks.
 (Will enforce `5000` when `longestViewed` is set)

 * **`debug`** (`Boolean`, default: `false`)
 Set to true to enforce console debugging.
-Not recommended, put *lemonpi_debug* somewhere in the query string to achieve the same.
+Not recommended, add *lemonpi_debug* somewhere in the query string to achieve the same.

 ## Methods